Mediterranean Iris

 Iris lutescens

-Iris lutescens or “yellow iris” blooms not only yellow, but also white or purple in February and March.
+I don’t have these (yet) in my garden but it is only a matter of time.
+I love seeing them out in the countryside.
+Iris lutescens or “yellow iris” seems not quite the right name since it blooms not only in yellow, but also in white or purple in February and March.
 It is a low-growing (max 15cm) native Mediterranean flower and grows wild on dry, gravelly slopes and in the garrigues.
 It grows and spreads slowly and is very drought-tolerant.

 Iris unguicularis

-Iris unguicularis or Algerian Iris is found wild in Eastern Mediterranean and North African regions, where it grows in woods, garrigues and on rocky slopes.
+I got some rhizomes from a lovely neighbor and hope they will finally flower this winter.
+Iris unguicularis or Algerian Iris is a native of Eastern Mediterranean and North African regions, where it grows in woods, garrigues and on rocky slopes.
 It blooms between December and March, is of medium height (30cm), and tolerates not only drought but also root competition from deciduous trees and shrubs.

 Iris germanica

+Iris germanica is also not a separate group but just another hybrid form of Iris barbata.
 The only Iris I have had so far not had any luck with.
 I was very interested in the “remontant” variety because of it’s re-flowering in the fall.
 But of the six bulbs I ordered and planted in the fall of 2022 not a single one came up the next year!
-And from a soil delivery in the late fall of 2023 I had so many lovely irises coming up the next spring that I decided not to bother with these presumably more fussy Irises.
+And since I had so many other lovely irises come up from rhizomes found in a soil delivery in the fall of 2023 I decided not to bother with these presumably more fussy Irises anymore.
 For now.

 Bulbous Iris